 Acid reflux occurs when the sphincter muscle at the lower end of your esophagus relaxes at the wrong time, allowing stomach acid to back up into your esophagus.
 This can cause heartburn and other ...

-A sticky mucous coating protects the lining of your stomach from the corrosive effects of stomach acid, but the esophagus doesn't have this protection.
-This lack of protection is why bile reflux and acid reflux can seriously damage esophageal tissue.
-And although bile reflux can injure the esophagus on its own, the combination of bile and acid reflux seems to be particularly harmful, increasing the risk of complications, such as:
+Sticky mucous coats and protects the lining of your stomach from the corrosive effects of stomach acid.
+The esophagus lacks this protection, so acid and bile reflux can seriously damage esophageal tissue.
+The combination of bile and acid reflux increases the risk of complications, including:

 Preparing for your appointment